tribou/react-template/src/styles/README.md

 ##### Use Backup Background Colors.

-- When using background-image for large, above-the-fold content, also set a background-color that closely matches the image.
+- When using background-image for large, above-the-fold content, also set a background-color that closely matches the image tone.

 This provides a softer introduction to larger images that may not arrive until after the page has started loading.